VishwanathRavula/universal_code/README.md

 check_word : this script gives the number of times a word has occured in the given directory, and with the location of the word

-time_diff: this script is used to calculate the tima taken for a command to execute.
+time_diff: this script is used to calculate the time taken for a command to execute.